Joao-Filipe3/Churn-Prediction/README.md

 3. Include additional data sources, like customer satisfaction surveys or support ticket sentiment, to enrich the model’s predictions

-## Dataset Source

-- This project uses the Orange Telecom Churn Dataset, available on Kaggle.
-- The data includes customer profiles and churn information, already cleaned and split into training (churn-bigml-80.csv) and test (churn-bigml-20.csv) sets.

 ## Data Source